Beef Daube Provençal is a traditional stew made in Southern France. Excellent paired with a red Bandol wine from Chateau de Pibarnon!

 - “With Love From Provence.
 A Biodynamic Red and a Kosher Rose with Tritip, Quiche, Soup, Salad by Wine Predator

 This month’s French Winophiles was supported by Blue Vase Book Exchange.
 They provided some of our members with a copy of “A Year in Provence” by Peter Mayle.
-You can find Blue Vase Book Exchange on Amazon and on Facebook.
+You can find Blue Vase Book Exchange on Amazon.